United Coconut Planters Bank vs. Magpayo

 - Substantive Issues:

-- Whether heavy traffic constitutes a "valid cause" under Section 4, Rule 18 of the 1997 Rules of Civil Procedure to excuse a party's non-appearance at pre-trial.
+- Whether heavy traffic due to road construction constitutes "valid cause" under Rule 18, Sec.
+4 to excuse non-appearance at pre-trial

 Ruling